 Mexican street foods include – try to remember and taste all: tacos, tamales, gorditas, quesadillas, empalmes, tostadas, chalupa, elote, tlayudas, cemita, pambazo, empanada, nachos, chilaquiles, fajita and tortas, and soups such as menudo, pozole and pancita.

-Seriously, Mexico overall is considered to be a street food heaven, great quality and variety for extremely cheap price.
+Seriously, Mexico overall is a street food heaven, great quality and variety for extremely cheap price.
 Also good to know, that it’s very easy to eat there meat-free, so for vegetarians as well you can find many options, with tasty avocado, corn, frijoles (beans) and spicy salsas.
 Not to mention the seafood variants of these dishes.

 Dishes to definitely try in Mexico